lik1310/quickrepo3/README.md

 # Hey

-## hey

-hey likith and sreekar how is life
+Hey likith and sreekar how is life

-## do soemthing

-clone this and make some random changes and make a pull request. like do anything. literally anything u wanna

-### byeee or rather hiii
+## Do something in this repo

+clone it - add some random lines of code - make pull request - our first project :D